pranaybinju/maps_blog/blogs/2019/404-error-page/404-error-page.md

 ## Redirecting to custom route for invalid routes

 Since we are working with React, it would be good if we could use a component instead of html.
-Using component has many benefits like, we will be able to reuse any previously created component, like Header and footer components.
+Using component has many benefits like, we will be able to reuse any previously created components, like Header and Footer components.
 Also the anchor links will need to be hard-corded to make the html file work as Nextjs routes won't work with html file.
 So lets find a way to use components.

 We can create `_error.js` which [Nextjs uses by default](https://nextjs.org/docs/#custom-error-handling) on server to render any invalid routes.
 This component will be rendered like any other component, so we will have our default headers and footers and also all the routing will remain intact as we can access Nextjs routing.